 - Spoon onto a baking tray, try to make them the same size and a roughly round shape.

-- Blend all of the cashew vanilla icing ingredents together.
+- Blend all of the cashew vanilla icing ingredients together.

 - Place in the freezer for 5 mins to firm up.

-- Ice the cookies and then sprinkle with a pinch turmeric or ginger.
+- Ice the cookies and then sprinkle with a pinch of turmeric or ground ginger.